 PreEmptive offers cutting-edge source code obfuscation tools with automated security checks.
 These tools seamlessly integrate into your CI/CD workflows, ensuring code remains secure from reverse engineering threats and unauthorized access.

-The services offer a broad range of obfuscation techniques and runtime protection features, providing a comprehensive defense against existing and emerging security threats, hacks, and vulnerabilities.
-Reach out to one of our solutions engineers for a no-obligation conversation about your options for defending your CI/CD pipelines immediately.
+The services offer a wide range of obfuscation techniques and runtime protection features, providing a comprehensive defense against existing and emerging security threats, hacks, and vulnerabilities.
+Contact us for a no-obligation conversation about your options for defending your CI/CD pipelines immediately.